-We evaluate the sensitivity of our model in terms of the task weights in Eq.~\ref{eq:eq-all} over the category Cases \& Bags.
+We inspect the sensitivity of \ours to task weights in Eq.~\ref{eq:eq-all} over the category Cases \& Bags.
 We vary the values from 0 to 1 at the step of 0.1.
-As can be seen from Fig.~\ref{fig:sen_ana}, \ours performs worst when setting one of the three task weights to zero.
+From Fig.~\ref{fig:sen_ana} we can see that \ours performs worst when setting one of the three task weights to zero.
 This confirms the importance of the masked region modeling task, the coarse-grained multi-modal modeling and the fine-grained multi-modal modeling to the overall performance of \ours.
 Besides, we observe that \ours performs relatively stably when the three task weights are non-zero.
-This implies that \ours is not sensitive to different task weights as long as they are not set to zero.
+This implies that \ours is not sensitive to different task weights as long as they are non-zero.